twolodzko/tymwol.github.io/bash.md

 ## Operations on the variables

-Bash does not check if variable exists when asking for it's value, so `echo $xsSXSaa` would print empty string, even if you never defined the `xsSXSaa` variable.
-Instead, it has [very advanced syntax](https://www.cyberciti.biz/tips/bash-shell-parameter-substitution-2.html) for interacting with variables.
-If variable does not have any assigned value, you can use `${variable:-default}` to return the `default` value instead, or `${variable:=default}` to *assign* and return the value.
+Bash does not check if the variable exists when asking for its value, so `echo $xsSXSaa` would print an empty string, even if you never defined the `xsSXSaa` variable.
+Instead, it has a [very advanced syntax](https://www.cyberciti.biz/tips/bash-shell-parameter-substitution-2.html) for interacting with variables.
+If the variable does not have an assigned value, you can use `${variable:-default}` to return the `default` value instead, or `${variable:=default}` to *assign* and return the value.
 Other expressions are summarized in the table below taken from [this StackOverflow answer](https://stackoverflow.com/a/16753536/3986320).

 ```
 +--------------------+----------------------+-----------------+-----------------+